Langley Rivermen

-The Langley Rivermen are a junior "A" ice hockey team based in Langley, British Columbia, Canada.
-They are members of the Mainland Division of the British Columbia Hockey League (BCHL).
+The Langley Rivermen are a junior ice hockey team based in Langley, British Columbia, Canada.
+They are members of the Coastal East Division of the British Columbia Hockey League (BCHL).

 History

 The BCHL franchise was founded as the Richmond Sockeyes in 1972 in the Pacific Junior A Hockey League.
 In 1990, Sockeyes dropped to the junior B level and sold the junior A franchise to become the Chilliwack Chiefs.
 In 2006, the Chilliwack Bruins of the Western Hockey League were founded and the Chiefs moved to become the Langley Chiefs.

 In 2011, the Chiefs changed ownership and became the Langley Rivermen, allowing for the return of the Chiefs to Chilliwack.